 Cooking is one of my passions.
 I’ve appreciated having the opportunity to pursue this more deeply during the coronavirus pandemic of 2020.
 Since there’s been nothing else to do… I’ll pick out a few new recipes to try each week.

 When I’m traveling, I love to sample local delicacies and try new flavors.
 It’s a form of creative exploration and inspiration.
-My favorite foodie experience was Italy — since then I’ve tried my hand at making Naples style pizzas, fresh pastas and homemade sauces.
+My favorite foodie experience was Italy — since then I’ve tried my hand at making Naples-style pizzas, fresh pasta, and homemade sauces.

 First of all, we couldn’t just fly to Pakistan, we needed to obtain a visa.
 It was somewhat scary because the US Government recommended against traveling to Pakistan at that time.

 When we got there, we were welcomed so warmly by our friends.
 His family went above and beyond to make us feel safe and comfortable.
 The wedding was the most lavish, beautiful, and artistic thing that I’ve ever seen!
 It was unbelievably colorful, lively, and fun.

 We were dressed up in traditional garments & the family helped us to pick jewelry and accessories.
 It was so fun and different!
 We also got to tour incredible UNESCO sites in Lahore.